“The sacrifices of God are a broken spirit; a broken and contrite heart, O God, you will not despise.” Psalm 51:17

 The Lord takes humility seriously, because without humbling ourselves we cannot genuinely worship.
 We cannot genuinely have faith in the Son’s work, and live it out before others.

 To close, cultivating humility pushes us closer to the Lord.
-By cherishing His supreme role, we appreciate more about His grace, depend deeper on His promises, and find endless reasons to glorify Him.
+By cherishing His supreme role, we appreciate more about His grace and depend deeper on His promises.

 Once we come before Him, with Him on the throne instead of ourselves, we are able to grow in humility with others.
 Read how humility can abundantly bless your marriage.

-Sign up below to follow this series and receive a printable with 10 Daily Prayers for Nurturing a Humble Heart!
+Sign up below to access a printable with 10 Daily Prayers for Humility!